Complete Streets policy implementation

 2. Changes to procedure and process

 Agencies must review the rules, procedures, and habits that have typically guided them.
-Facilities for bicycling, walking, and taking and operating public transportation are simply not in some plans, codes, manuals, and other guiding documents.
+Facilities for bicycling, walking, active mobility with assistive devices, and taking and operating public transportation are simply not in some plans, codes, manuals, and other guiding documents.
 They can, and must, be added.
 Some communities do this systematically by reviewing all documents that might affect transportation.
 Others work through pilot projects, finding the issues that must be corrected as they work through the project.

 3. Training and educational opportunities for staff